JMitander/0xBuilder/readme.md

 - **Python 3.x**: Programming language used for the bot.
 - **Ethereum Node**: A fully synchronized execution client.
+- **API keys**: For Infura, Etherscan, CoinGecko, CoinMarketCap, and CryptoCompare.
+- **Wallet Address**: With sufficient funds for trading and gas fees.
+- **Private Key**: For signing transactions and interacting with the Ethereum network.

 | Client                                                                   | Language   | Operating systems     | Networks                  | Sync strategies                                                |
 | ------------------------------------------------------------------------ | ---------- | --------------------- | ------------------------- | -------------------------------------------------------------- |